ChrisBushman/tiger-claude/README.md

 ## What This Is

-A standalone Claude AI assistant that runs directly on your PowerBook G4 (OS X Tiger), making API calls without requiring a proxy server.
+A standalone Claude AI assistant that runs directly on your vintage Macintosh (like a PowerBook G4!) running OS X Tiger, making API calls without requiring a proxy server.
 Perfect for bringing modern AI assistance to vintage hardware!

 ## Prerequisites

-✓ PowerBook G4 running OS X Tiger (10.4.x)
-✓ Python 3.10+ built and installed (see BUILDING.md)
+✓ Vintage Mac (like a PowerBook G4) running OS X Tiger (10.4.x) ✓ Python 3.10+ built and installed (see BUILDING.md)
 ✓ OpenSSL 3.2.x built and installed (see BUILDING.md)
 ✓ Network connection